 The OECD Committee on Fisheries provides a forum for members to discuss the economic and policy aspects of fisheries issues.
 The OECD also provides important research to assist policy makers in ensuring the continued sustainability of fisheries resources worldwide.

-The FAO Fisheries Department promotes and facilitates the sustainable management of fisheries resources worldwide.
+The FAO Fisheries Division promotes and facilitates the sustainable management of fisheries resources worldwide.
 It works in partnership with national and international fisheries organizations to monitor and assess fisheries management practices and to develop strategies for ensuring the long-term sustainability of fish stocks and the health of ocean ecosystems.

 World Trade Organization (WTO)